 Join WSCC’s Board of Directors!

-We are currently accepting applications for our Board of Directors
+🌱We are Currently Accepting Applications for our Board of Directors!🌱

 Serving as a board member is a great way to make meaningful connections and lasting contributions for a mission and organization you care about.

 Thank you for your interest in serving on the Western Slope Conservation Center’s Board of Directors.
 WSCC is thriving and we are currently seeking up to four new members as we expand our board.
-The current application period is now through July 19, 2024.
+The current application period is now through November 14, 2025.

 If now is not the right time but you are interested in joining our board at a later date, please reach out!